Dining Facilities sorted by

-If your MensaCard does not work, you can contact the cashiers in the major canteens at any time.
+If your MensaCard does not work, you can contact the staff at the cashiers in the major canteens at any time.

-If you lose your MensaCard, we can block your card and give you the remaining value in cash if you tell us the card number.
-That’s why it’s so important to note the number when you receive the card and keep it in a safe place.
+If you lose your MensaCard, we can block your card and give you the remaining value in cash if you give us the card number.
+That’s why it’s so important to note the number when you receive the card, and keep it in a safe place.